Sherwin Williams Requisite Gray – is it a warm gray or taupe?

 Notice how Versatile Gray is a bit warmer/taupe than Requisite.
 Links to others at the end of this blog post

 On the other hand, if you have glorious south-facing room or afternoon western sunshine, Requisite Gray will lean a bit more into its subtle warmth.
 Depending on your PERCEPTION, you might even think it looks a bit like taupe!

 What’s the LRV of Requisite Gray?

 Requisite Gray has an LRV of 45.
-This LRV means that Requisite Gray is a WARM GRAY paint colour in the light-medium range.
+This LRV means that Requisite Gray is a WARM GRAY paint color in the light-medium range.

-This depth of colour can work well in super bright rooms as it won’t wash out NEARLY as much as lighter colours can.
+This depth of color can work well in super bright rooms as it won’t wash out NEARLY as much as lighter colors can.
 However, if you have a low light room it can look a BIT flat.